Deploy Django REST APIs on Ubuntu Server with uWSGI

 to store our configuration.
 Supervisor will use this config to spawn or restart our server instances.

-command=uwsgi --ini /app/django/[appname]/uswgi-[appname].ini
+command=uwsgi --ini /srv/webapps/[appname]/uwsgi-[appname].ini

 autostart=true